mscook/SeqFindR/README.rst

 For those of you using a cluster running PBSPro see: https://github.com/mscook/SeqFindR_nesoni
-This is a script that generates a job array, submits and cleans up the maping results ready for input to SeqFindR.
+This is a script that generates a job array, submits and cleans up the mapping results ready for input to SeqFindR.

 The output from the described workflow and SeqFindR_nesoni is a consensus.fa file which we term the mapping consensus.
 This file is a multi-fasta file of